 MANATEE If Calvin Esaw had a day off, he was out fishing.

-On Presidents Day, he and his two brothers-in-law went wade fishing at the Ringling Causeway in Sarasota.
+On Presidents Day, he and his two brothers-in-law went fishing at the Ringling Causeway in Sarasota.

 The two other men spotted a kayak near a dock.
 Esaw was rescued and brought to shore.
 But it was too late.

-At Tillman Elementary School on Tuesday, students and staff coped with the unexpected loss.
+At Tillman Elementary School on Tuesday, students and staff coped with the un

 Esaw worked at the school for 20 years, said principal Shirin Gibson.